The Ultimate RUROUNI KENSHIN FAQ

 spread the FAQ across the web so that everyone has access to

+it.
 HOWEVER, there’s just one rule that needs to really be

 obeyed: DO NOT HOTLINK THE FAQ FROM IYOUBOUSHI’S SITE!!
 In